- Government Relations

 - U.S. District Court for the Southern District of Ohio

-- Part of trial team that obtained verdict in excess of $1 million at bench trial in contract dispute
+- Obtaining trial verdicts in excess of $1 million

-Jake received his J.D. summa cum laude from the University of Cincinnati College of Law, where he was a member of the Order of the Coif, as well as an associate member and the articles editor the University of Cincinnati Law Review.
 Jake received his B.A. summa cum laude from Xavier University.
+He received his J.D. summa cum laude from the University of Cincinnati College of Law, where he was a member of the Order of the Coif, as well as an associate member and articles editor for the University of Cincinnati Law Review.

 Professional and Community Activities